UnitedHealthcare to pass drug rebates on to some customers

+In response to growing frustration over drug prices, one of the nation's largest health insurers said Tuesday it will stop keeping millions of dollars in discounts it gets from drug companies and share them with some of its customers.

-The nation’s largest health insurer plans to give some customers a break at the pharmacy counter starting next year.
+The nation’s biggest health insurer will pass drugmaker rebates along to some customers starting next year, giving a potential break to those taking expensive prescriptions.

-UnitedHelathcare said Tuesday that it will pass along rebates from drug manufacturers to customers when they fill a prescription.
+UnitedHealthcare said Tuesday it will let people covered by certain employer-sponsored health plans collect rebates when they fill prescriptions or at the point of sale.
 Those rebates could amount to a few bucks or several hundred dollars, depending on the drug.

-Drugmakers frequently give rebates for prescription drugs, but those discounts rarely flow directly to people filling the prescriptions.
+Drugmakers frequently give rebates for prescription drugs, but those discounts rarely flow directly to the people filling prescriptions.
 How these rebates are used has become a growing source of debate in recent years as the cost of some treatments has soared.

 The Pharmacy Benefit Management Institute says insurers and employers most often use the money to reduce overall plan costs.